alexanderbatrakov/trimOfTitleTest/README.md

 ### <a name="GradleCommand">Local running</a>

-To run locally download project and use command:
+To run locally download project and use command at terminal:

 ```bash